JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 authors = "The Julia contributors" published = "9 May 2023"
 rss_pubdate = Date(2023, 05, 19)
-rss = """Highlights of the Julia 1.9 release."""
+rss_description = """Highlights of the Julia 1.9 release."""
 +++